 Our quarterly lobbying report, which can be found at the U.S. House of Representatives Office of the Clerk website, describes the specific pieces of legislation that were the subject of our lobbying efforts and identifies the individuals who lobbied on behalf of our company.
 Outside consultants who lobby on our behalf also file reports detailing their efforts on the company's behalf, and any sums we expend on those consultants are included in our own report.

-501(c)(4)/527/State & Local Contributions.
-The company has made contributions on a limited basis to 501(c)(4) and 527 organizations as well as to state and local candidates, where permissible and in accordance with all laws and regulations.
+State & Local Contributions.
+The company makes contributions to state and local candidates, where permissible and in accordance with all laws and regulations.
 In April 2014, the company determined to no longer make contributions to 501(c)(4) and Section 527 organizations.

 Tax-exempt organizations that Write and Endorse Model Legislation.
 General Dynamics has not been a member of or made payments to any organization that writes and endorses model legislation, such as the American Legislative Exchange Council.
 If this policy changes, we will disclose this development.

 General Dynamics offers certain eligible employees (as determined by federal election laws) an opportunity to make political contributions through a company-sponsored Political Action Committee (PAC), called the General Dynamics Corporation Political Action Committee (GDC PAC).
 The General Dynamics employee PAC is organized and operated on a strictly voluntary, nonpartisan basis and is registered with the Federal Election Commission.

 The PAC's political contributions are reported monthly to the Federal Election Commission.
 Detailed information about the PAC's donations can be accessed on the U.S. Federal Election Commission website.